GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 This specific metric clearly exposes the differences between those three choices but the other metrics behave similarly.
 Both normalization techniques bring additional stability and performance to the training process.
 However, significant differences arise when looking at the validation metrics.
-When ran in evaluation mode, i.e. using the running statistics gathered during training, the network trained with #acr("BN") performs poorly compared to training.
+When ran in evaluation mode, i.e. using the running statistics gathered during training, the network trained with #acr("BatchNorm") performs poorly compared to training.
 This would suggest that the saved means and averages do not adequately account for the differences between the training and validation sets.

 Interestingly, evaluating this network's performance while forcing the batch normalization to use the training strategy avoids facing this issue.
 Indeed, using the current validation batch statistics instead of those gathered at training time provides results on par with the training performance.
 This constitutes an essential limitation of batch normalization in this case, as the evaluation thus needs to be performed in a batched manner.
-@table:ssl:multi_source:experiments:normalization displays the batch size's influence on the network's performance trained with #acr("BN").
+@table:ssl:multi_source:experiments:normalization displays the batch size's influence on the network's performance trained with #acr("BatchNorm").

 #include "tables/normalization.typ"